fynnmeredith/Game-review-project-FrontEnd/README.md

 ## Project summary

 This project was completed during my time on northcoders bootcamp, designed to showcase the front-end development skills that I had been learning in the previous week.
 The app joins with the back-end linked aboved and displays a board game review website with various user functionality.
-The app was built using React.js, HTML, and CSS.
+The app was built using React.js, HTML, and vanilla CSS and javascript.

 ### Set-up